Tomorrow (novel): Plot summary

-But I have to say—and you must both be starting to muster an intense interest—that this was, in all we'd known so far, the worst moment of our lives.
-Little war babies to whom nothing especially dreadful, let alone warlike, had happened.
-The divorce of your parents, the death of an uncle—these things, for God's sake, aren't the end of the world.
-But this little crisis, even before we knew it was insuperable, was like a not so small end of the world.
-In one, strictly procreative sense, it might be exactly that. [...]

-It was a blow, my darlings, a true blow.
-And where it truly hurts.
-It turned out there was a problem and that the problem was your dad's, not mine. [...]

 Mike's diagnosed infertility prompts them to remain childless (rather than try to adopt children) and to stay together, Paula suppressing the biological urge to procreate and look for a different partner.
 However, they decide not to inform anybody of the new situation, not even their own parents, who in turn never broach so delicate a subject with their children and just wait passively for the big announcement.
 In the meantime, when a neighbour offers them a cat they take her up on it and call him Otis, after recently deceased Otis Redding.
 Otis becomes the focal point of their married life, so much so that when Paula takes him to the vet she is bluntly told that Otis is their "child substitute".

 The vet becomes Paula's confidant (and lover, but just for one night), and he advises her to reconsider her abandoned wish to have a child while pointing her to the options available to her through the fledgling field of reproductive medicine.

 In the end Mike and Paula make up their minds to give it a try, Paula is artificially inseminated, and in 1979, after her own father's and Otis's death, gives birth to twins whom they christen Nick and Kate.
 Again, they do not tell anybody about how their children were conceived, especially not that their natural father is "Mr S", an anonymous sperm donor.

-As the new day is dawning, sleepless Paula is aware of the fact that the biggest revelation yet in the lives of her two children is imminent.
-She also makes a mental note to explain to them that they should decide wisely whether to tell anybody the news or not as the implications would be far-reaching: Grandma Helen, for one, might feel cheated out of her grandchildren.
-On the other hand, Paula can well imagine that her mother-in-law, by sheer maternal instinct, has known about their secret all along.